 In addition to the changes to the D-pad, a share button has also been added to the controller to capture all your crazy 360 no scopes in all their 4K glory.
 It’s fairly easy to use and will import all your screenshots and videos to the Xbox app so you can share them online or with friends with ease.

 While, on the whole, I was impressed by the controller and the subtle changes made to make more gamers comfortable, there was one thing that disappointed me – the rumble.
 The vibrations from the Xbox Series X controllers are feeble and often mistimed with the game you’re playing.
-Next-gen is meant to bring you closer to the action, but I can’t help but feel that the Xbox Series X has missed out on a trick by not investing in the same sort of technology that Sony has with the PS5 controller.
+This generation of gaming is meant to bring you closer to the action, but I can’t help but feel that the Xbox Series X has missed out on a trick by not investing in the same sort of technology that Sony has with the PS5 controller.

 Remote play

-One of the added benefits of the new wireless controller, regardless of its lack of true next-gen features, is that it can be connected to your phone or tablet via bluetooth for remote play.
+One of the added benefits of the new wireless controller, regardless of its lack of true next-gen features, is that it can be connected to your phone or tablet via Bluetooth for remote play.
 It’s fairly painless to set up through the Xbox app providing, of course, you have a good mobile data plan or internet connection.

 I used remote play on a couple of occasions and found it to be a good experience.
 My internet connection isn’t the best by any means, but it still allowed me to play Sea of Thieves on my phone without much latency at all.
-Of course, this won’t be the same experience for everyone, but the Xbox Series X does a good job at levelling expectations by testing your network during the setup process.
+Of course, this won’t be the same experience for everyone, but the Xbox Series X does a good job at leveling expectations by testing your network during the setup process.

 It also goes without saying that if you’re playing the best Xbox Series X games away from home, just be aware that it’ll eat into your data plan quickly.